SikuliX/SikuliX-Docs/src/main/resources/docs/source/tutorials/checkone/checkone.rst

 	click(t)

 If we do ``click(t)``, Sikuli will click on the center of the label.
-However, what we want is to click on the right of the label where the check box is.
+However, what we want is to click on the left of the label where the check box is.

 Sikuli IDE provides a convenient interface for specifying where to click relative to the center of a pattern.
 This is known as the *target offset*.
 The interface is